t0tec/formula-one-api/README.md

 * `mvn clean jetty:run -P dev`

-Then point your browser to the Swagger api documentation link available at: `http://localhost:8080/doc/index.html`
+Then point your browser to the Swagger api documentation link available at: `http://localhost:8080/swagger-ui.html`

 It will provide an user interface which visualizes an applications JSON api.

-Note: still XML representation is also supported but not available in Swagger because it only supports JSON.
+Note: still XML representation is also supported in my REST webservice but not available in Swagger because it only supports JSON.

 ## Technologies:
 * [Maven](http://maven.apache.org/)